BrodyJackson/top_candidate/README.md

 ###### Function to filter data for species entered
   -  `Description`: </br>
    - `Parameter`: **species** </br>
      data list containing overall data in first position and orthologs data to evaluate in second.
-These values are previously found using experimental_data_import method.
+These values are previously found using the experimental_data_import method.
 Defaults to NULL
   - `Parameter`: **quantiles** </br>
      the quantiles being tested
   - `Parameter`: **binom** </br>